Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Combining Conditional Expectations

-Using a single term of $D(\rho \| \E_j(\rho))$, we cancel the first term in the expansion.
-Then we observe that if we can use a convex combination of sequences of conditional expectations to create $D(\rho \| (1-\zeta) \E(\rho) + \zeta \Phi(\rho))$, we may consume another $D(\rho \| \E_j(\rho))$ term to ensure that each sequence starts with $\E_j$, and then apply data processing, obtaining a term of the form $D(\E_j(\rho) \|(1-\zeta) \E(\rho) + \zeta \E_j \Phi \E_j(\rho))$, which satisfies the conditions of the Theorem with the same value of $\zeta$. \end{proof} The caveat to Corollary \ref{tightness} is that as $\zeta \rightarrow 0$, $\E$ does not change.
-For example, if we take two incompatible measurement bases at arbitrarily small angle to each other, they will converge to the same basis, though for any finite angle $\E$ will be a trace of the subsystem.
+Corollary \ref{cor:simpleG} shows a correction factor scaling as $1 + O(c \zeta)$ for small $\zeta$.
+Hence as $\zeta \rightarrow 0$ with constant $c$, the correction factor approaches 1.
+This shows asymptotic tightness. \end{proof} The caveat to Remark \ref{tightness} is that as $\zeta \rightarrow 0$, $\E$ must not change.
+For example and as discussed in Section \ref{sec:ucr}, if we take two incompatible measurement bases at arbitrarily small angle to each other, they will converge to the same basis, though for any finite angle $\E$ will be a trace of the subsystem.